Learning Kotlin: Destructuring

 }

-In each of the name and name2 I am working with the Person object but all I want are the names.
+In each of the name and name2 functions, I’m working with the Person object—but all I want are the names.
 I never care about the age of the people.

-We could add a function now, which pulls out just the strings we want and modify everything else to work with JUST the data it needs,
+We could add a function now, which pulls out just the strings we want and modifies everything else to work with just the data it needs:

 data class Person(val firstName: String, val surname: String, val age: Int)